peakphp/docs/di/create.md

 sb: sidebar/di.html
 ---

-### How method create() work
+### Create object instance
 The method create() will help you to instantiate objects.
-It is important to understand that **enabling/disabling autowiring affect how this method create objects.
+It is important to understand that **enabling/disabling autowiring** affect how this method create objects.

 Autowiring is enabled by default.
 To change this, use ```disableAutowiring()```.